-Interested candidates who meet the program’s eligibility requirements can apply online in the fall of 2014.
+Interested candidates who meet the program’s eligibility requirements can apply online.
+This year’s application deadline is January 16, 2015.

 The IAF-NS is only open to faculty members with tenure or on tenure-track lines at accredited universities and who propose to conduct policy-relevant research on nuclear security issues.
 Qualified candidates must be U.S. citizens or permanent residents who are eligible to work in the United States and be between the ages of twenty-nine and fifty.
 CFR does not sponsor for visas.
 Former Stanton nuclear security fellows who meet the eligibility requirements can apply.

 Selection as an IAF-NS is based on a combination of the following criteria: scholarly qualifications, achievements and promise, depth and breadth of professional experience, firm grounding in foreign policy and international relations, and the contribution the fellowship will make to the applicant's individual career development.